sumn2u/react-materialize-admin-template/README.md

-React Ui Materialize Admin Template
+React Materialize UI Admin Template
 ================================

 This is a simple responsive admin template using [React](https://facebook.github.io/react/) and [Material-UI](http://www.material-ui.com/) components along with other features such as maps, pagination.